atRobStewart/travel-site/README.md

 ![Example image 20](https://github.com/atRobStewart/udemy-travel-site/blob/master/app/assets/images/mdimages/DecendantSelector.png)

 To drive the point home to myself it is important to be selective with what goes in the _global.css file, you don't want to pollute it with rules that don't belong hence the BEM methodology.
 Adding the colour orange to all link tags highlighted this as it is the default colour on the design.
 However, in the main body there is a link that is also bold, made so by the css code above.
 It is also important to note that the code above goes against the BEM methodology but they are scoped to that class, areas where BEM will be abandoned are very few and far between.
 Most important takeaway is that it is okay to move away from BEM if it is appropriate.

+Recurring note that the double underscore in BEM naming convention indicates that this is an element of a block and double dash is a modifier of an element or block.